suntong/ffcvt/README.md

   -an	no audio, output video only (FFCVT_AN)
   -vn	no video, output audio only (FFCVT_VN)
   -vss	video: same size (FFCVT_VSS)
+  -C	Cut segment(s) out to keep.
+Specify in the form of start-[end],
-  -lang	language selection for audio stream extraction (FFCVT_LANG) -o	more options that will pass to ffmpeg program (FFCVT_O) -ato-opus	audio encode to opus, using -abr (FFCVT_ATO_OPUS)
+	strictly in the format of hh:mm:ss, and may repeat (FFCVT_C) -lang	language selection for audio stream extraction (FFCVT_LANG) -o	more options that will pass to ffmpeg program (FFCVT_O) -ato-opus	audio encode to opus, using -abr (FFCVT_ATO_OPUS)